alex-j-miller/alex-j-miller/README.md

 - 👋 Hi, I’m @alex-j-miller or Alex
 - 🎓 I’m attending Calvin University
-- 📖 I’m currently studying Computer Science
+- 📖 I’m currently studying Computer Science and Data Science

 <!---
 xMelon74/xMelon74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.